drishtiisharma/drishtiisharma/README.md

 In addition to programming, I have a deep passion for learning new languages(yes,except the computer based (◕‿◕)).
 I believe in continuous growth and am always looking for new challenges.

 **🛠️ Projects:**

-While I haven't yet built any projects, I’m excited to apply what I’m learning and create meaningful ones soon!
+Well I haven't yet built any projects yet but, I’m excited to apply what I’m learning and create meaningful ones soon!